 While having a policy in place to guide staff in the unlikely event of an active shooter incident is a start, following the policy during an actual event might prove more difficult.
 For this reason, and because the hospital is required to conduct annual emergency drills to maintain regulatory compliance, FirstHealth has chosen to perform an active shooter training drill.

 Since the drill is aimed at saving lives should a real act occur, the upcoming event will involve the cooperation of several law enforcement agencies and emergency responders.
-Staff from various participating agencies will observe the drill events as they unfold and will meet following the drill to discuss and critique the event and to identify what went well and any areas for improvement.
+Staff from various participating agencies will participate in the drill and meet following the drill to discuss and critique the event and to identify what went well and any areas for improvement.